Poet. professor. writing facilitator.

 The Canaanite Woman is not an ancient visionary from an outdated story.
 She is your neighbor.
 Your business partner.
 She is the woman you pass in the grocery store aisle.
 Your daughter, wife, or friend.
 She might be a man, for men, too, are often primary caretakers of children with complicated behaviors and disorders.
 Maybe you are the Canaanite Woman.
 Or will be.
 The Canaanite Woman has much to teach us about the mystery of love.
 Let's follow her.
 She'll lead us to other quiet visionaries along the way, including ones we often pass by: the visionary within the marginalized; the visionary within ourselves.

-My academic article, "Pheoby's Queer Quietness in Their Eyes Were Watching God," has been accepted pending revisions to Mississippi Quarterly: The Journal of Southern Cultures in January 2023.
+My academic article "Pheoby's Queer Quietness in Their Eyes Were Watching God" appears in Mississippi Quarterly: The Journal of Southern Cultures, vol. 75, no. 4, 2022.
 Check out my other academic articles here.

-Two poems -- "Yeshua Sits Cross-Legged with His Classmates and Listens to Artemis's Parable of the Soccer Match" and "Memorial to the Canaanite Woman" -- are forthcoming in Journal of Feminist Studies in Religion.
+Two poems -- "Yeshua Sits Cross-Legged with His Classmates and Listens to Artemis's Parable of the Soccer Match" and "Memorial to the Canaanite Woman" -- appear in Journal of Feminist Studies in Religion, vol. 39, no. 2, Fall 2023.
 Check out my other poems here.

 My article "Homosexual Calm: Pausing to Listen to Queer Shame in Frankenstein" appears in Studies in the Novel, Spring 2022.
 Find my other academic articles here.